Welcome

 Conference

 Every two years ANPSA holds a Conference and Seminar hosted by one of its Member Societies, on a rotating basis.
-The most recent conference was held in Kiama, NSW in September 2022.
+The most recent conference was held in Melbourne, Victoria NSW in September/October 2024.

-The next Conference will be held in Melbourne, Victoria from 30th September to 4th Oct 2024, with the theme “Gardens for Life”.
-The conference will be hosted by members of the Australian Plants Society (Vic).
+The next Conference will be held in South Australia in 2026.
+The conference will be hosted by members of the Australian Plants Society (South Australia).
+Details will be posted on the Conference page as planning proceeds.

 Native Plant Profiles